New Edition of The Code

-The latest edition of the International Code of Nomenclature of Prokaryotes was published in a special edition of the IJSEM in January 2019.
+The latest edition of the International Code of Nomenclature of Prokaryotes was revised in 2008 and published in a special edition of the IJSEM in January 2019.
 The draft of this document was presented at the Plenary Session of the Fourteenth International Congress of Bacteriology and Applied Microbiology (BAM), Montréal, 2014, together with updated lists of conserved and rejected bacterial names and of Opinions issued by the Judicial Commission.
-As in the past it brings together those changes accepted, published and documented by the ICSP and the Judicial Commission since the last revision published in 1990.
+As in the past, it brings together those changes accepted, published and documented by the ICSP and the Judicial Commission since the last revision, published in 1990.
 Several new appendices have been added to this edition.
-Appendix 11 addresses the appropriate application of the Candidatus concept, Appendix 12 contains the history of the van Niel Prize, and Appendix 13 contains the summaries of Congresses.

 The International Committee on Systematics of Prokaryotes (ICSP) and the International Code of Nomenclature of Bacteria are responsible for the naming of prokaryotes, including both eubacteria and archaebacteria or archaea.
 In the 19th century and the first half of the 20th century, bacteriologists tried to follow the provisions of the Botanical Code of Nomenclature, because bacteria had traditionally been considered fungi, the Schizomycetes.
 Methods of study were, however, very different.
 Also, much emphasis had to be put on cultural characteristics, so that type cultures were of critical importance.
 Type cultures are not permitted under the Botanical Code; therefore, at the First International Congress of Microbiology in Paris in 1930, proposals were made for bacteriology to establish its own Code of Nomenclature.
 A committee under the able guidance of the American bacteriologist R. E. Buchanan began work on this and, at the Second Congress in London in 1936, a draft Code was presented and placed under the aegis of the International Committee for Bacteriological Nomenclature [later, the International Committee on Systematic Bacteriology (ICSB), and now, the ICSP].
 Buchanan condensed the provisions for nomenclature into a few broad principles that are still valid today: